Labh Singh: Revenge killings for Manbir Singh’s arrest

-In October 1986 Labh Singh and his fellow militants robbed 1,023,000 rupees (2023 20,392,784 rupees or 2023 US $250,000) from a bank in Ludhiana.

-In October 1986 Labh Singh and his fellow militants robbed 800,000 rupees (10,650,000 rupees in 2023.
-130,000 USD in 2023) from the Millar Ganj branch of the Punjab National Bank, Ludhiana.

 Attack on Director General of Punjab Police

 On 3 October 1986, 6 men identified in the press as Sikh militants in police uniforms attacked Director General of Punjab Police Julio Francis Ribeiro inside his Punjab Armed Police headquarters in the city of Jalandhar, with automatic weapons.
 According to Ribeiro he was strolling with his wife when Sikh militants in a jeep disguised as a police one asked to inspect a guards gun.
 The guards gave the gun for inspection.
 Soon 3 Sikh began climbing the wall and sprayed fire.
 After 2 minutes of fire they fled.
 Throughout all of this no officer returned fire or attempted to chase the Sikh.
 One guard was killed, and Ribeiro, his wife, and four other officers were injured.
 Ribeiro's wound was minor, but his wife was hospitalized.
 Khalistan Commando Force later claimed responsibility for this attack.
 KCF leader Labh Singh allegedly led the attack.
 Harjinder Singh Jinda was also part of the group that attacked Riberio.